maskinrummet/maskinrummet.github.io/README.md

    ```

 4. **Finally, in `@views/activities`, create `YourPascalCaseId.vue`**
-   A template for this is provided in `ActivityTemplate.vue` It receives `activityID: String` as a prop for use in i18n, and should emit `startActivity` to hide the intro and `completedActivity` to show the outro.
+   Templates for this are provided in `ActivityTemplateDigital.vue` and `ActivityTemplatePractical.vue` It receives `activityID: String` as a prop for use in i18n, and should emit `startActivity` to hide the intro and `completedActivity` to show the outro.
 Please consider cross-device compatibility!

 ### Thanks!